emtneutrino/races/README.md

 Your current position, lap, waypoint, lap time, best lap time, total time and speed will display.
 If someone has already finished the race, a DNF timeout will also appear.

+If you want to leave a race you joined, type `/races leave`.  **IF YOU LEAVE AFTER THE RACE HAS STARTED, YOU WILL DNF.**

 After the first racer finishes, there will be a DNF timeout for other racers.
 They must finish within the timeout, otherwise they DNF.

 As racers finish, their finishing time, best lap time and vehicle name will be broadcast to players who joined the race.
 If a racer DNF's, this will also be broadcast.

-After all racers finish, the race results will be broadcast to players who joined the race.
+After all racers finish or DNF, the race results will be broadcast to players who joined the race.
 Their position, name, finishing time, best lap time and name of the vehicle they started in will be displayed.
 Best lap times will be recorded if the race was a saved race and waypoints were not modified.

+Racers are given prize money after all racers finish or DNF.
+Total race prize money is the sum of all buy-in amounts that all racers paid.
+The prize distribution is as follows: 1st 60%, 2nd 20%, 3rd 10%, 4th 5%, 5th 3% and lastly, 2% is spread evenly among racers who finished 6th and later.
+Racers who DNF will not receive a payout unless all racers DNF.
+If all racers DNF, all racers are refunded their buy-in amounts.
+If fewer racers finish the race than there are places in the distribution, all racers who finished receive any left over placement percentages split evenly among the finishers.
+If you wish to distribute the prize money differently, you will need to modify the values of the table named `dist` in `races_server.lua`.
+You can change the total number of values in the table.
+You may have fewer placements or more placements.
+For the distribution to be valid, the following conditions must be met:  All values in the table `dist` must add up to 100.
+All values in the table must be 0 or greater.
+First place distribution must be greater than or equal to second place.
+Second place distribution must be greater than or equal to 3rd place and so on.
+If these conditions are not met, a message will be displayed in the server console in red saying that the distribution is invalid.
+If the distribution is invalid, players can still race.
+Their buy-in amounts will be refunded.

 If you want to look at the race results again, type `/races results`.
 If you cannot see all the results, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
 Type 'Esc' when done.

-You can unregister your previously registered race by typing `/races unregister`.
-This will remove your race advertisement from all players.
-This can be done before or after you have started the race.  **IF YOU ALREADY STARTED THE RACE AND THEN UNREGISTER IT, THE RACE WILL BE CANCELED.**

-If you want to leave a race you joined, type `/races leave`.  **IF YOU LEAVE AFTER THE RACE HAS STARTED, YOU WILL DNF.**
+To spawn a car, type `/races car elegy2` to spawn an 'elegy2' car.
+If you do not indicate a car name, the default is 'adder'.

 To toggle the display of the speedometer, type `/races speedo`.
 The speedometer automatically displays when you are in a race and disappears when you finish or leave the race.

-To spawn a car, type `/races car elegy2` to spawn an 'elegy2' car.
-If you do not indicate a car name, the default is 'adder'.
+To view your available funds for race buy-ins, type `/races funds`.

 Type `/races panel` to show the command button panel.
 All `/races` commands have a corresponding button and argument field(s) if needed.
 Replies to the commands will show up in another window as well as in chat.
 To close the panel, type 'Escape' or click the 'Close' button at the bottom.

 Leaving a race or finishing it does not clear its waypoints.
 If you like the race, you can save the waypoints to your private list by typing `/races save nicerace`.

 Multiple races can be registered and started simultaneously by different players.

+If you wish to port these scripts to a specific system, such as ESX, you will need to modify the contents of the functions `getFunds`, `withdraw` and `deposit` in `races_client.lua` to work for your system.

 SCREENSHOTS
 -----------